-In September 2022, AboitizPower acquired a 35.4% interest in SPI from STEAG GmbH (STEAG).
+In September 2022, AboitizPower acquired 35.4% interest from STEAG GmbH (STEAG).
 The transaction was completed in January 2024, resulting in AboitizPower's 69.4% effective equity interest in SPI.
-On May 15, 2024, AboitizPower acquired from STEAG its remaining 15.6% interest in SPI.
+STEAG and La Filipina Uy Gongco Corporation (LFUGC) held the remaining 15.6% and 15% equity, respectively, in SPI.

+On February 21, 2024, STEAG and AboitizPower signed a Share Purchase Agreement for the sale of the remaining 15.6% shares of STEAG.
+On May 15, 2024, upon the execution of the deed of absolute sale of shares and completion of the closing conditions, AboitizPower acquired shares representing an additional 15.6% interest in the company.
 On January 10, 2025, the SEC approved the change in SPI's corporate name from STEAG State Power Inc. to SPI Power Incorporated.

-As of February 28, 2025, AboitizPower is the legal and beneficial owner of an 85% equity interest in SPI and La Filipina Uy Gongco Corporation held the remaining 15%.
+As of February 28, 2025, AboitizPower is the legal and beneficial owner of an 85% equity interest in SPI.